todun/PIGS/README.md

 ### Control

 Asks PIGS to execute a playback command.
 The currently supported commands are `stop` and `pause_unpause`.
+Returns a JSON encoded success message.

 __Request:__
 ```javascript